WillsCHEATTT/PyTask/README.md

 ## Add

 The add command is the most vital part of PyTask.
 Without it this wouldn't even be a task manager.
-Using it is really simple (for the most part) but if you would like more in-depth explanations look at the wiki.
+Using it is really simple (for the most part)
 `add [TITLE] [DESC] [LABEL]`